Japan's Mitsubishi says Singapore unit loses $320 mln on crude oil trading

-TOKYO, Sept 20 (Reuters) - Mitsubishi Corp, one of Japan's biggest trading houses, said on Friday a Singapore-based unit has made a loss of $320 million from unauthorized trading of crude oil derivatives.
+TOKYO/SINGAPORE, Sept 20 (Reuters) - Mitsubishi Corp, one of Japan's biggest trading houses, said on Friday a Singapore-based unit, Petro-Diamond Singapore (PDS), has lost 320 million through unauthorized trading of crude oil derivatives.

+The announcement is a blow for the storied Japanese trading house, which invests in everything from salmon to natural gas and trades many commodities around the world.

+It is the first loss of its kind in Mitsubishi's history, a company spokesman told Reuters.

+It may be the biggest loss in the market from oil trading since China's Sinopec Corp said last year it lost about $700 million on crude hedging.

-An employee of Petro-Diamond Singapore (PDS) who handles crude oil trades for China "was discovered to have been repeatedly engaging in unauthorized derivatives transactions and disguising them to look like hedge transactions since January of this year," Mitsubishi said in a statement.
+A PDS employee who handles crude oil trades for China "was discovered to have been repeatedly engaging in unauthorized derivatives transactions and disguising them to look like hedge transactions since January of this year," Mitsubishi said in a statement.

 While PDS has closed the positions, "we are now examining the total amount of losses," Mitsubishi said.